-INFANT PRESCHOOL Benchmark 1 Benchmark 2 Benchmark 3 Benchmark 4 Looks for a person or toy that has moved out of sight.
+INFANT PRESCHOOL - Benchmark 1 Benchmark 2 Benchmark 3 Benchmark 4 Looks for a person or toy that has moved out of sight.
 Reacts to changes.
 Asks one- to two-word questions.
 Uses senses to explore environment.
 Identifies personal interests and seeks more information.
 Investigates an object or group of objects in multiple ways.
-Shares discoveries with others.
-Observes and describes changes that occur to familiar objects and people.
-When given a question, guesses a possible answer or outcome.
-Uses past knowledge to explain observed changes.
+Shares discoveries with others. changes that occur to familiar objects and people.